kenaryn/memoranda/scala_memorandum.md

 # Functional Programming (FP)
 - Data are never modified, but only *transformed* from one format to another.

-- FP applications only consist of *immutable data* and *pure functions* (*i.e.* neither read or write from/to outside world, pure fonctions have no side effects, no hidden states issues, etc.).
+- FP applications only consist of *immutable data* and *pure functions* (*i.e.* neither read or write from/to outside world.

+## Pure function
+- A pure fonctions cause no semantically observable side effects nor output, no hidden states issues, etc.).
-No pure function can modify a state outside its scope!
+It can not read or modify a state outside its lexical scope (*viz.* outside world).
+- A pure function is total, *i.e.* always return a answer for any input and never throws an exception.

+*NB*: a hidden value is a variable accessed by a back door.

+## Impure / effectul function
 - An impure function can return a different value each time it is called (*e.g.* prompt a user for his name).

 1. A series of transformer functions